 To send traffic to your backends:

-- Open your HTTP(S) load balancer page in the GCP Console.
+- Open your HTTP(S) load balancer page in the Cloud Console.

 Click the IP addresses in the Incoming traffic column.
 You should see your default home page displayed.